 4. Offer interesting and challenging work

-Another important step toward becoming an employer of choice is offering a workload that’s challenging but manageable.
-Achieving this blend may look different depending on the department or team member.
+Another important step toward becoming a preferred employer is offering a challenging but manageable workload.
+Achieving this blend may look different depending on the role or team member.

 Keep these questions in mind when you’re evaluating your employees’ workload:

-- Is the work challenging, but not burn-out difficult?
+- Is the work challenging but not causing burnout?

-- As employees grow and become more efficient, do their responsibilities grow with them?
+- As employees grow and become more efficient, do their responsibilities grow with them in a manageable way?

 - Along with the work you’re asking employees to do, are they excited about the overall company vision?